Barnes & Noble fires CEO for violating company policy

 The CEO of Barnes & Noble has been fired for unspecified violations of company policy.

-CEO Demos Parneros will not be paid severance and will also be removed from the board immediately, the company said late Tuesday.
-Barnes & Noble said the board was advised by a law firm.
+CEO Demos Parneros will not be paid severance and will be removed from the board immediately, the bookstore chain said late Tuesday.
+Barnes & Noble said the board was advised by a law firm in deciding to fire Parneros.

-The company said the firing was not because of any disagreement about "financial reporting, policies or practices or any potential fraud relating thereto."
+The company did not announce a reason for the firing.
+It said only that the CEO was not let go because of any disagreement about "financial reporting, policies or practices or any potential fraud relating thereto."

-In its announcement, the company provided no further details about the reason for the firing.
+The company also reaffirmed its profit guidance for the current fiscal year.
 A spokesperson had no further comment.

 Barnes & Noble (BKS) said it would begin looking for a new CEO.
 In the meantime, a leadership group, including the chief financial officer, will handle the CEO's duties.